avillareal98/myfirstgame/README.md

 # Minesweeper

-A 2D Puzzle game made by Carl Villa-Real using C Raylib API
+A 2D Puzzle game made in C with Raylib

 # How to Access the Minesweeper Game